Date of Birth: September 16, 1979

 Barry is the fourth winning-most National Hunt jockey in Ireland and Britain.
 Success on the McManus-owned/Nicky Henderson-trained Birchdale at Cheltenham on January 26, 2019 saw him reach the 1875-winner mark, one ahead of Richard Dunwoody.
 Only Tony McCoy (4348), Richard Johnson and Ruby Walsh have ridden more winners.

 Since his first winner in 1997, Geraghty has established himself as one of the sport's biggest stars.
 Notable moments in a glorious career have been headed by a Grand National victory on Monty's Pass in 2003.
-Geraghty has also won the Cheltenham Gold Cup on Kicking King (2005) and Bobs Worth (2013), as well as landing the Champion Hurdle on Punjabi (2009), Jezki (2014) and Buveur D'Air (2018).
+Geraghty has also won the Cheltenham Gold Cup on Kicking King (2005) and Bobs Worth (2013), as well as landing the Champion Hurdle on Punjabi (2009), Jezki (2014), Buveur D'Air (2018) and Epatante (2020).
 The Meath-man has also been champion jockey twice, in 1999/2000 and 2003/04.
 He has 38 Cheltenham Festival winners to his name as of 2019.